Dysoxylum flavescens

-Dysoxylum flavescens is a tree in the family Meliaceae.
+Dysoxylum flavescens is a species of tree in the family Meliaceae.
 The specific epithet flavescens is from the Latin meaning 'yellowish', referring to the petals.

 Description

 The tree grows up to 33 m tall with a trunk diameter of up to 70 cm.
 The bark is brown.
 The flowers are creamy-yellow.
 The fruits are reddish orange, roundish, at least 4 cm in diameter.

 Distribution and habitat

 Dysoxylum flavescens is found in Sumatra, Peninsular Malaysia and Borneo.
 Its habitat is rain forest from sea-level to 1700 m altitude.